 Our school is situated in an area of outstanding natural beauty, giving rich learning opportunities both indoors and outside.
 We are pleased to see pupils happy and with good attitudes to their learning.
 We promote positive values and strive to offer the best possible learning experience for our pupils.
 Pupils take our school values of politeness, responsibility, happiness, honesty, kindness and unity seriously.

-For many years I have worked with schools and early years organisations both in the UK and overseas.
-This has included going through a number of changes and developments with schools, some of which are similar to the wonderful opportunities facing Mary Towerton.
-I am very excited to be part of the team here, and I look forward to working with everyone involved to achieve the changes smoothly and successfully.
+For many years I have worked with schools and early years’ organisations both in the UK and overseas.
+This has included going through a number of changes and developments with schools, some of which are similar to the opportunities we have had at Mary Towerton.
+I am delighted to be part of the team here, and I look forward to continuing to work with everyone involved to achieve the best possible outcomes for our pupils.

 I have been involved with Mary Towerton School since 2002, when our son started here.
 First as a parent, and then in the spring of 2004, we started the Garden Club.
 Although both of our children had moved on by 2006, I couldn't bear to leave the school, so I became a governor then, and also continued running the Garden Club.
 I love working with the children, and enjoy their enthusiasm for growing and eating different vegetables.
 We live in Studley Green, so I am part of the local community.
 I also teach Linguistics with Moorlands College in Gloucester part of the year.